abertschi/ad-free/README.md

 This major release extends the user interface with plugins.
 Plugins run while ads are being played and add some level of entertainment to your music experience.

-- Replace Spotify advertisements with interdimensional cable advertisement featured in Adult Swims's Rick and Morty TV series.
+- Replace Spotify advertisements with interdimensional cable advertisement featured in Adult Swim's Rick and Morty TV series.
 - SpotifyTitleDetector is deprecated.
 NotificationActionDetector is capable to detect all ads.
 - Optimized for Tablets